 The short answer is yes, but not right now with our current setup.
 We actually had an opportunity to test this out with a newer window unit that my mom had to get rid of.
 Long story short, it doesn’t draw much power until the compressor kicks on.
 When it does, it draws so much power to start up that we couldn’t run much of anything else in the house.
 For example, the combination of the air conditioner plus our water pump together pulled HALF of our entire 500 aH battery bank and put the system into a protective overload shutdown.
 So we cut that experiment pretty short.

-Summer 2021 update: We have purchased a fantastic, efficient window air conditioner and it works beautifully!
+Summer 2021 update: We expanded our solar power setup and have purchased a fantastic, efficient window air conditioner.
+It works beautifully!
 We got an LG Dual Inverter 14,000 BTU air conditioner unit and are quite pleased with it!
 We are able to cool our entire home while also running high-wattage appliances like our cistern pump without overloading our system.

 You can find out more about our previous solar setup and how to get started with off-grid solar here.